COVID-19 antibody test

 However, there are other reasons that may explain a negative test result.

-- This means that you could have recently been infected with COVID-19 and still test negative.
+- If you have recently been infected with COVID-19, antibodies may not yet be present, so you can still test negative.

 What Abnormal Results Mean